pitrak1/transient-specialists-react/README.md

 ## TODO

 - Figure out why React Router is not allowing direct browsing to non-root paths
-- Spin up a separate development environment in the AWS Lambda repo
-- Create a dev Amplify site
 - Minimize column width for button columns in tables
 - Consider truncating notes fields when used in tables